On the Work of Cartan and M\"{u}nzner on Isoparametric Hypersurfaces: M u nzner's Work

 These structure theorems ultimately lead to M\"{u}nzner's main structure theorem which states that a compact, connected isoparametric hypersurface $M$ divides the sphere $S^{n+1}$ into two ball bundles over the two focal submanifolds $M_+$ and $M_-$, which lie on different sides of $M$ in $S^{n+1}$.

-From this theorem, M\"{u}nzner ultimately uses methods from algebraic topology to derive his primary result that the number $g$ of distinct principal curvatures of an isoparametric hypersurface in $S^{n+1}$ must be $1,2,3,4$ or 6.
+From this theorem, M\"{u}nzner ultimately uses methods from algebraic topology to derive his primary result that the number $g$ of distinct principal curvatures of an isoparametric hypersurface in $S^{n+1}$ must satisfy $g =1,2,3,4$ or 6.

 Let $F:{\bf R}^{n+2} \rightarrow {\bf R}$ be the Cartan-M\"{u}nzner polynomial of degree $g$ constructed from a connected isoparametric hypersurface in $S^{n+1} \subset {\bf R}^{n+2}$ with $g$ distinct principal curvatures as in Theorem \ref{thm:1-Muenzner-1}, and let $V$ denote the restriction of $F$ to $S^{n+1}$.
 As noted in Remark \ref{rem:range-V}, the range of the function $V$ is the closed interval $[-1,1]$, and each level set $M_t = V^{-1} (t),\ -1 < t < 1$, is an isoparametric hypersurface in $S^{n+1}$.